-Nationally, the population of older adults (65 years old or older) is projected to more than double between 2010 and 2050 from 40.2 million to 88.5 million.
-Moreover, the "oldest old" population, those who are 85 years old or older, is expected to triple during roughly this same period, from 6.3 million in 2015 to 17.9 million in 2050.
+It should also be noted that nationally, the population of older adults (65 years old or older) is projected to more than double between 2010 and 2050 from 40.2 million to 88.5 million.
+Moreover, the "oldest old," those who are 85 years old or older, is expected to triple during roughly this same period, from 6.3 million in 2015 to 17.9 million in 2050.
 Older adults, particularly those who are 85 years old or older, have the highest disability rate and therefore the highest need for PAC services.
 Given these demographic trends and the intense efforts currently underway to refine the care transition process and reduce inappropriate hospital readmissions, it is possible that PAC utilization trends may change, and SHPDA should carefully monitor demand and capacity moving forward.